Connect ServiceNow and Jira Service Management with low-code 2-way sync

 Choose a ServiceNow table to sync with Jira Service Management

-ServiceNow is vastly configurable in countless ways, but Unito is able to link records from your tables no matter how your instance is configured.
-But you’ll still need to consider what records precisely you plan to sync.
+ServiceNow is vastly configurable in countless ways, but Unito is able to link incidents from your tables no matter how your instance is configured.
+But you’ll still need to consider what incidents precisely you plan to sync.
 In our demo use case, we’re syncing records from a table called Incidents into Jira Service Management.

 Here’s how to find tables in ServiceNow (click to expand)